What Does the Bible Say About Working Too Much?

 The Bible also addresses the issue of why people overwork.
 Sometimes, it’s driven by greed or the pursuit of wealth, which the Scriptures caution against.
 Other times, it’s out of anxiety or trying to secure our own future, forgetting that God is our provider.
 Jesus, in the New Testament, reminds us not to worry about tomorrow, pointing to God’s care for even the smallest parts of creation and asserting that we are of much more value than birds or flowers.

-See also What Does the Bible Say About Caring for Animals?
+See also What Does the Bible Say About Divorce?

 Moreover, the Bible speaks to the value of contentment and finding joy in what we have rather than constantly striving for more.
 It challenges the modern equation of success with excessive work and accumulation, suggesting that true success comes from a life lived in harmony with God’s will and in service to others.